 How can people build their Global Fitness and develop the skills and qualities needed to function effectively in a globalising, VUCA (volatile, uncertain, complex, ambiguous) world?

-The GlobalPeople ‘Building Global Fitness’ Program identifies the steps involved.
+The GlobalPeople ‘Building Global Fitness’ Program identifies the facets involved.
 There are three main ones:

 - Global Fitness Outcome Goals

-There are a number of foundational elements that are important for fostering or supporting global fitness.
+There are a number of elements in an individual's environment (e.g. workplace, university, local community) that are important for fostering or supporting global fitness.
 Three crucial ones are:

 - Open community: Workplace or study cultural context that is open and receptive to difference